blacktyger/epicbox-py/README.md

 - Ubuntu 20.04 / 22.04
 - Python 3.11
 - Access to running instance of POSTGRESQL database
+- RUST crate for validating data (binary included in this repo `src/epicboxlib`)

 ### Installation
 1. Create virtual environment